John Joseph Braham Sr.: Early years and Gilbert and Sullivan

 Braham was born in 1847 in England to musician Joseph Braham (1827–1877).
 The Brahams emigrated from England in the 1850s.
 His brothers were William, Albert and Harry, and his uncle (not his brother) was David Braham, composer for Harrigan & Hart.

 In 1862, at the age of 14, Braham began earning his living as a violinist in New York vaudeville and music hall houses and theaters.
 His father served as the music director for Tony Pastor's Opera House on the Bowery, where Braham may have played in the orchestra.
 After touring for a few years as a violin virtuoso, Braham accepted the post of musical director of Pike's Opera House and subsequently at other New York theatres.
 During the 1870s he worked as a musical director and conductor in Boston, Massachusetts (Adelphi Theatre, Howard Athenaeum, Boston Museum Orchestra), as well as at surrounding summer resorts.
 He composed popular songs in many genres, the earliest known copyright in 1871.
 In the 1870s, he also began to compose scores for the musical stage.
 For example, in 1876, The Era reported that his comic opera Evangeline pleased Boston audiences with its catchy melodies.

 Braham introduced America to the works of Gilbert and Sullivan.
 He conducted the first performances of H.M.S.
 Pinafore in America, opening on November 26, 1879, at the Boston Museum, a production that was not authorized by Gilbert and Sullivan.
 From 1882 to 1883, he directed an authorized production of Iolanthe at the newly opened Bijou Theatre in Boston with a cast that featured principals from the D'Oyly Carte Opera Company.
 Other Gilbert and Sullivan productions included D'Oyly Carte tours in New England of The Mikado and Ruddigore in 1885–86 and 1887.
-He also conducted a revival of Patience in Boston, again with several members of the D'Oyly Carte company in the principal cast and the first Boston productions of The Yeomen of the Guard (in 1889), and The Gondoliers (in 1890).
-In 1894, directed D'Oyly Carte's original American productions of Utopia, Limited in New York and then Boston.
+He also conducted a revival of Patience in Boston, again with several members of the D'Oyly Carte company in the principal cast and the first Boston productions of The Yeomen of the Guard (in 1889) and The Gondoliers (in 1890).
+In 1894, he directed D'Oyly Carte's original American productions of Utopia, Limited in New York and then Boston.
 For his American productions of the Savoy operas, Braham made "judicious changes" in the scores.